Stovent/CeDImu/README.md

 #### Build macros

-USE_STD_FILESYSTEM: if this macro is defined, will use the C++17 filesystem functions.
+USE_STD_FILESYSTEM: if defined, will use the C++17 filesystem functions.
 Otherwise, will be using wxWidgets' functions (default).

+FILESYSTEM_EXPERIMENTAL: if defined with USE_STD_FILESYSTEM, will include <experimental/filesystem>.
+Otherwise, will include <filesystem> (default).

 ### CMake